 - Paper and pen tests must be made available if this accommodation is authorized.

 Frequently Asked Questions (FAQs)

 First, you must submit documentation of a disability to Disability Services.
 The documentation must have been dated within the past three years, be relevant to the requested accommodations, and must be prepared by a medical or other licensed professional.
 Also, please read the documentation guidelines.
 You may fill out the student forms ahead of time.
-Please bring your Documentation and Student Forms to the director of the ADSC.
+Please bring your Documentation and Student Forms to the director of student success and academic support.
 Documentation may be sent ahead of time, before your appointment, to request accommodations.
 The forms are valid for one academic year.